The maximum distinctness of physical systems: The Most-Classical Limit

-Consider, for example, the finite-state evolution depicted in Figure~\ref{fig.ssm}.
-This {\em classical-mechanical lattice gas} discretely samples a continuous classical evolution~\cite{ssm}.
+Consider, for example, the finite-state evolution shown in Figure~\ref{fig.ssm}.
+This {\em classical-mechanical lattice gas} discretely samples a continuous 2D classical evolution~\cite{ssm}.
 Here two streams of elastically colliding balls are shown at one moment of time.
-The continuous dynamics is contrived so that, started from a suitably constrained initial state, the evolution is equivalent to a finite-state lattice computation at integer times.
-We can infer the energy of the lattice gas from the momentum and speed of the particles when they are moving freely.
-Assuming bound \eqn{momentum} is always achieved classically, the momentum required to have distinct particle positions $\lambda$ apart is $p=h/2\lambda$.
+The continuous dynamics is contrived so that, started from a \textit{perfectly constrained} initial state, the evolution is equivalent to a finite-state lattice computation at integer times.
+We infer the energy of the lattice gas from the momentum and speed of the particles when they are moving freely.
+Assuming bound \eqn{momentum}~is always achieved classically, the momentum required to have distinct particle positions $\lambda$ apart is $p=h/2\lambda$.
 If the distinct positions are $\tau$ apart in time, $v=\lambda/\tau$.
-Then relativistic energy is $c^2 \ps p/v$, equal to $h/2\tau$ if $v=c\,$: all change is motion for a massless particle~\cite{mass-note}.
-Momentum is defined by the lattice spacing, so energy is defined by~$\tau$.
+Then relativistic energy is $c^2 \ps p/v$, equal to $h/2\tau$ if $v=c\,$: all change is motion for massless particles~\cite{mass-note}.
+Momentum is defined by $\lambda$, so energy is defined by~$\tau$.
+This model is equivalent to a \textit{quantum field theory}, with most-classical wavepackets representing the particles (see Appendix~\ref{appendix.field-theory}).

-Other lattice gases can similarly be constructed by devising a continuous classical dynamics plus constraints on the initial state that produce a finite-state evolution at discrete times.
-The continuous dynamics can be somewhat stylized; it generally allows classical particles to sometimes pass through each other without interacting.
-Such models enable, for example, discrete molecular-dynamics simulations of hydrodynamics and complex fluids~\mbox{\cite{fhp,super,lgm,rothman,crystalline}}.
-The microscopic evolution can have exact conservations of a continuously symmetric dynamics, as in Figure~\ref{fig.ssm}, but lattice constraints reduce the symmetry of the state.
-If the lattice has sufficient discrete symmetry, continuous symmetry is recovered in macroscopic evolutions.
+Other lattice gases can similarly be constructed by devising a continuous classical dynamics plus constraints on the initial state that give a finite-state evolution at discrete times.
+The continuous dynamics can be somewhat stylized: it may, for example, let classical particles sometimes pass through each other without interacting.
+Such models enable, for example, discrete molecular-dynamics simulations of hydrodynamics and complex fluids~\mbox{\cite{fhp,super,wolfram-lga,lgm,rothman,crystalline}}.
+As in Figure~\ref{fig.ssm}, the models retain exact conservations of the continuously symmetric dynamics they sample, but lattice constraints reduce the symmetry of sampled states.
+If the lattice has sufficient discrete symmetry, though, continuous symmetry is recovered in macroscopic evolutions.
 Treating free motion in such models as maximally distinct defines intrinsic momenta and energies.